BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Investing evokes intense emotions.
 Our feelings about the markets fluctuate drastically, shifting between optimism and dread.
 This pendulum swings between euphoria and anxiety is known as the investor sentiment cycle.
 Learning to recognise its patterns is vital for investment success.
 This is where the Fear and Greed Index comes in.

-What does the fear & greed index represent?
+What Is the fear & greed Index?

 The Fear and Greed Index measures the relative levels of two opposing emotions – fear and greed – among stock market investors at a given time.
 It aims to quantify investor sentiment numerically on a scale from 0 to 100.